Banning E-Cigarette Flavors

 Mr. Trump in September announced that the FDA would ban the sweet and fruity e-cigarette flavors that are popular with teens, leaving only those flavored like tobacco on the market.

 At first sight, such a decision from the Trump administration may look surprising.
-In all likelihood, the third of registered voters who gave their voices to the current president contains a proportion of smokers and vapers much higher than in the general population.
+In all likelihood, the third of registered voters who gave their votes to the current president contains a proportion of smokers and vapers much higher than in the general population.
 But authoritarian bans form the natural slope of the state.
-“Why not ban something” is a deep-state reaction that Elizabeth Warren also honors: this is why she is such a good candidate for running the government.
+“Why not ban something?” is a deep-state reaction that Elizabeth Warren also honors: this is why she is such a good candidate for running the government.
 To know what the weather is really like on earth—“le vrai temps qu’il fait sur la terre,” to borrow an expression from Saint-Exupéry in Courrier Sud—I suggest that Anthony de Jasay and Bertrand de Jouvenel are required readings.

 The well-wisher can find in the current US administration some exceptions to the trend, such as its defense of the Second Amendment, in words not in action (granting that judicial nominations may prove to be weighty actions, but only the future will tell), and attempts, apparently successful thus far, at reducing the net annual flow of regulations (see Clyde Wayne Crews, Ten Thousand Commandments, 2019 Edition, Competitive Enterprise Institute).
 But more than a new trend, these look like random variations around the secular trend.